How To Enable Screen Share in Discord

 - From here, you can either click the username of the friend or, hover over their name which will display the option to begin a Video Call.

 - By clicking on the friend’s name, you will have opened a DM with them.
 Above the DM window, you can choose to begin a Video Call by clicking the appropriate icon.
 (If you hovered over the username rather than clicked on it, you can skip this step)

 If you are using the iOS or Android client, you can start a video call by tapping the triple-dot icon at the top right of your screen while in a DM or Group Message and selecting Start Video Call from the options.

 Once your call has started, there are several features you can use to arrange things the way you’d like.
 Here is a breakdown of what you can do.

 1. Expand Down Arrow

-The farthest left icon to work with is the “Expand Down” arrow.
+In the far left, you will see an icon with an “Expand Down” arrow.
 During a video call, clicking on the arrow will expand your video screen to the maximum height set by you in Discord.

 The next two icons at the bottom of the screen will give you the option of swapping from a video call to enabling screen share.
-You should be familiar with the “Video Call” icon by now but the one to the left (a monitor screen with an arrow at the center) is the “Screen Share” icon.
+You may be familiar with the “Video Call” icon, but the one to the left (a monitor screen with an arrow at the center) is the “Screen Share” icon.